cds-tech/ash_edgedb/documentation/tutorials/get-started-with-postgres.md

 ### Add AshEdgeDB to our resources

 Now we can add the data layer to our resources.
-The basic configuration for a resource requires the `d:AshEdgeDB.postgres|table` and the `d:AshEdgeDB.postgres|repo`.
+The basic configuration for a resource requires the `d:AshEdgeDB.edgedb|table` and the `d:AshEdgeDB.edgedb|repo`.

 ```elixir
 # in lib/helpdesk/support/resources/ticket.ex